danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

             from Poisson model versus cumulative hazard from original Cox model.

-More detailed explanations are available in the [paper](https://www.medrxiv.org/content/10.1101/2022.03.17.22272411v1).
+More detailed explanations are available in the preprint version of the [paper](https://www.medrxiv.org/content/10.1101/2022.03.17.22272411v1).

 #### 2.2.1 Mean calibration